microsoft/Olive/examples/phi2/README.md

 python phi2.py --model_type cpu_fp32 --inference --optimum_optimization --prompt "Write a extremely long story starting with once upon a time"
 ```

+## Export output models in MLFlow format
+If you want to output the optimized models to a zip file in MLFlow format, add `--export_mlflow_format` argument.
+The MLFlow model will be packaged in a zip file named `mlflow_model` in the output folder.

 ## Limitations
 1. The latest ONNXRuntime implements specific fusion patterns for better performance but only works for ONNX model from TorchDynamo-based ONNX Exporter.
 And the TorchDynamo-based ONNX Exporter is only available on Linux.